-The Engineering Internship Program is optional, non-credit, and open to students in Chemical, Civil, Computer, Electrical, Mechanical, and Software Engineering.
+The Engineering Internship Program is optional, non-credit, and open to students in Bioengineering, Chemical, Civil, Computer, Electrical, Mechanical, and Software Engineering.

 - Students must have completed at least one semester of full-time studies and have at least one full semester left in their program.
 They must have a minimum CGPA of 2.0.